 Groundwater sampling events were conducted by Cleco approved contract personnel in accordance with applicable portions of §257.93.
-Semi-annual detection monitoring sampling events were conducted in April and September 2020.
-It is noted that due to flooding of the Red River during the spring of 2020, flood waters saturated the ground to the east of the Bottom Ash and Fly Ash Ponds.
+Semi-annual detection monitoring sampling events were conducted in March and September 2021.
+It is noted that due to flooding of the Red River during the spring of 2021, flood waters saturated the ground to the east of the Bottom Ash and Fly Ash Ponds.
 Risers were installed to prevent inundation of flood waters into the monitoring wells.
-Additionally, the staff gauges in the Bottom Ash and Fly Ash Ponds were destroyed due to the passage of a nearby hurricane in August.
-Replacement gauges are anticipated to be installed and surveyed prior to the next semi-annual sampling event.